 Before signing a tenancy agreement, you should:

 ask to see an EICR certificate for the property.
-As an ELECSA electrician, I feel that all landlords should be in possession of an EICR.
+As an NICEIC electrician, I feel that all landlords should be in possession of an EICR.
 Shortly it will become a legal requirement.
 Most landlords have an EICR carried out regularly so if your landlord doesn't have one, ask yourself what they are hiding.

 If any electrical work has been carried out recently – for example if you have been told the light fittings are new then ask to see the Part P certification for the work carried out.
 The certificate confirms the electrical work meets the latest regulations.

 If the landlord is not co-operating

 From time to time it is normal for things to go wrong in a property that needs attention from the landlord.
 Normally a phone call will suffice and action will be taken reasonably quickly.
 However if you are having to repeatedly phone, or the landlord is ignoring your requests or worse still being unreasonable then you do have a right to take the matter further.

 If you have a problem in your property and your landlord is not putting it right then you can contact your Local Authority.
 They can take legal action against your landlord and force them to put it right.
 Do not risk your life for the sake of taking the matter further.